Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section II.
 The election of the Officers of the Association shall be as follows:

-- The Nominating Committee chairperson and Executive Board Committee shall choose from the membership of the Board, nominees for the officers of the Association.
-Officers to be nominated are President, First Vice President, Second Vice President and Secretary.
+- The Nominating Committee chairperson and Executive Board Committee shall confirm the slate of officers of the Association.
+The orderly succession of Officers shall be from Secretary to Second Vice President, from Second Vice President to First Vice President, and from First Vice President to President.
 Deleted Treasurer.

-- The chair of the Nominating Committee shall present the nominees at the designated Board of Directors meeting at which time nominations from the floor may be accepted, and the election shall proceed.
+- The chair of the Nominating Committee shall present the slate of officers at the designated Board of Directors meeting at which time nominations from the floor may be accepted, and the election shall proceed.
 A majority of votes cast shall elect the officers.
+If more than one candidate for secretary exists, the full membership of the Board of Directors shall first vote to elect a secretary to the slate from the candidates presented.
 The term of office shall begin on September 1 of each year, or as otherwise determined by the Board of Directors.

 - Section I. The regular semi-annual meetings of the Board of Directors shall be held in the Commonwealth of Virginia at a time and place recommended by the President of the Association and approved by the Board of Directors.
 A portion of each regular meeting may be reserved for a meeting of the Executive Committee.